 John Scalzi has been writing professionally since 1991, first as a film critic and general columnist for the Fresno Bee newspaper (where his reviews and columns were nationally syndicated), then as America Online’s in-house writer and editor, and since 1998 as a full-time freelance writer.
 Scalzi is best known as a writer of science fiction, with several novels in the genre published since 2005, including Redshirts, the 2013 winner of the Hugo Award for best novel.
 He also frequently writes non-fiction.
 A full book-format bibliography is here.

 Scalzi is also a consultant on writing, editing and marketing.
 Clients (directly or in association with marketing companies) have included The Walt Disney Company, AOL, Oppenheimer Funds, US Trust, Zagat and Network Solutions.
 Scalzi also served as the Creative Consultant on the television show Stargate: Universe and wrote a column on science fiction film for the FilmCritic.com site.
 He also wrote the video game Midnight Star, and the accompanying graphic novel, Midnight Rises.
 His work has been featured on the Netflix television series Love, Death and Robots.

 A California native, Scalzi attended the Webb Schools of California and the University of Chicago, and lives in Ohio with his wife, daughter and an assortment of pets.
 A full biography is here.

-As John Scalzi writes about what he wants, when he wants, however he wants, there is a reasonably good chance that at some point what he writes on Whatever may upset, offend or annoy you.
+As John Scalzi writes about what he wants, when he wants, however he wants (as does Athena Scalzi), there is a reasonably good chance that at some point what he writes on Whatever may upset, offend or annoy you.
 The longer you read the site, the more likely this becomes.